-Early Bloom (10%) and into o Harvest: Disease e Managemen t Amount of Management Formulation per Pest/Problem Options Acre Effectiveness REI PHI Comments Anthracnose fruit ANCE MANAGEMENT TIONS ON V PAGES 2 rot (cont'd) azoxystrobin + propiconazole (Quilt Xcel) 14 fl oz E ^R 12 hr 0 days No more than 2 sequential applications should be made before alternating with fungicides that have a different mode of action.
+Amount of D 4/D 11 Management Formulation per TD 66 4 DE Dett Pest/Problem Options Acre Effectiveness REI PHI Comments Anthracnose fruit ANCE MANAGEMENT TONS ON PAGES 2 rot (cont'd) azoxystrobin + propiconazole (Quilt Xcel) 14 fl oz E ^R 12 hr 0 days No more than 2 sequential applications should be made before alternating with fungicides that have a different mode of action.
 Do not apply more than 56 fl oz of product per acre per year.
 Do not apply more than 0.45 lb of propiconazole per acre per year.
 Do not apply more than 1.0 lb of azoxystrobin per acre per year.
-Do not make more than captan (Captan 50W) (Captan 80WDG) (Captan 4L) [other products available] See label See label See label See labels G 24 hr 24 hr 24 hr See labels 1 day 1 day 1 day See labels 4 applications of Quilt Xcel per year.
-FRAC 11 + 3.
-In plantings known to be infected with the anthracnose crown rot pathogen, consider applying captan plus thiophanate-methyl at 10- to 14-day intervals, for a total of 2 to 3 applications in the fall.
+Do not make more than 4 applications of Quilt Xcel per year.
+FRAC 11 + 3. difenoconazole + cyprodinil (Inspire Super) 16.0 to 20.0 fl oz G 12 hr 0 days No more than 2 sequential applications should be made before alternating with fungicides that have a different mode of action.
+Do not apply more than 80 fl oz of Inspire Super per acre per year.
+Do not apply more than 0.46 lb of difenoconazole per acre per year.
+Do not apply more than 1.3 lb of cyprodinil per acre per year.
+FRAC 3 + 9. captan (various) See labels G 24 hr 1 day In plantings known to be infected with the anthracnose crown rot pathogen, consider applying captan plus thiophanate-methyl at 10- to 14-day intervals, for a total of 2 to 3 applications in the fall.
 See product labels for product and/or actitve ingredient season limits.
-FRAC M04. captan (Captan 50W) (Captan 80WDG) (Captan 4L) [other products available] See label See label See labels G 24 hr 24 hr 24 hr See labels 1 day 1 day 1 day See labels In plantings known to be infected with the anthracnose crown rot pathogen, consider applying captan plus thiophanate-methyl at 10- to 14-day intervals, for a total of 2 to 3 applications in the fall.
-See product labels for product and/or actitve ingredient season limits.
 FRAC M04.
-ANCE MANAGEMENT TIONS ON V PAGES 2 cyprodinil + fludioxonil (Switch 62.5WG) 11 to 14 oz G 12 hr 0 days Do not apply more than 56 oz of product per acre per year.
+ANCE MANAGEMENT TONS ON PAGES 2 cyprodinil + fludioxonil (Switch 62.5WG) 11 to 14 oz G 12 hr 0 days Do not apply more than 56 oz of product per acre per year.
 Do not apply more than 1.3 lb of cyprodinil per acre per year.
 Do not apply more than 0.9 lb of fludioxonil per acre per year.
 FRAC 9 + 12. pydiflumetofen + fludioxonil (Miravis Prime) 11.4 to 13.4 fl oz G 12 hr 0 days Do not make more than 2 consecutive applications of product or of FRAC 7- or FRAC 12-containing products.
 Do not make more than 2 applications at the maximum application rate per year.
 Do not apply more than 26.8 fl oz of product per acre per year.
 Do not apply more than 0.268 lb of pydiflumetofen per acre per year.
 Do not apply more than 0.9 lb of fludioxonil per acre per year.
 The minimum application interval is 7 days.
 See label for additional use restrictions.
-Indicated efficacy rating is tentative based on the performance of similar products and laboratory studies.
 FRAC 7 + 12.
-SEE RESISTA ANCE MANAGEMENT RECOMMENDAT TIONS ON V PAGES 2